"Is it worth it?

 Making a reservation at a 3 star Michelin restaurant

-If you’re travelling to Paris in hopes of dining at a 3 star Michelin restaurants, keep in mind some restaurants are booked months in advance.
+If you’re travelling to Paris in hopes of dining at a 3 star Michelin restaurant, keep in mind some restaurants are booked months in advance.
 It might be better to make your restaurant reservation first, then book your plane tickets and travels around the reservation.
-Or, you could enlist the help of a travel concierge-like BonjourMonAmour which can often help secure exclusive reservations for you.
-They can also help you create a tailored romantic trip to Paris.
+Or, you could enlist the help of a travel concierge which can often help secure exclusive reservations for you.

 What is a Michelin star restaurant, and what makes it so special?